* BIG!NYC's reuse centers are on their way to divert 4,000,000 pounds of usable building materials from the landfill in 2013.

 No wonder he likes working at BIG!NYC.
 Daniel was born and raised in the Paris of the Midwest - Detroit, Michigan.
 He attended Michigan State University and studied Urban and Regional Planning.
 He has previous experience in reclaimed wood and architectural salvage, and his crowded apartment will attest to his lifelong habit of collecting old things and throwing nothing away.
 When he's not in Astoria, you'll find him reading books on the subway or jerry-rigging his precarious fleet of bicycles

-Cate is the driving force behind Build It Green.
-Originally from Pensacola, Florida, she recently graduated from the Massachusetts College for Art in Boston, specializing in Sculpture and Filmmaking.
+Cate is the driving force behind Build It Green!NYC.
+Originally from Pensacola, Florida, she holds a degree from the Massachusetts College for Art in Boston, specializing in Sculpture and Filmmaking.
 Cate’s very prolific.
-In her mere 23 years, she’s taught English in Korea, built rock trails in the Rockies of Colorado, constructed theatre sets in NYC, and even played Rush Limbaugh tapes on a conservative talk show in the “car city” district of Pensacola.
+She's taught English in Korea, built rock trails in the Rockies of Colorado, made a film on the Siberian railways in Winter, constructed theater sets in NYC, and even played Rush Limbaugh tapes on a conservative talk show in the “car city” district of Pensacola.
 Who does that?!
 She’s also an extremely talented singer/songwriter, filmmaker and sculptor.
 Cate really likes Bison.
-So much so that she’s dedicating her first New York exhibit entirely to that regal beast.
-Check it!
+So much so that she actually fabricated a herd of them and uses them in her artistic endeavors whenever physically possible.

 Jordi rotates rocking with his band and rolling in the BIG!NYC pick-up truck.
 Jordi’s name is Jordi because he is a half Spaniard.
 He enjoys learning to play new instruments.
 Back in the old days before the BIG juggernaut got rolling, Jordi used to pick up donations in his van.